HD 101584

 HD 101584 is a suspected post-common envelope binary about 1,800 to 5,900 light-years distant in the constellation of Centaurus.
 The system is bright at optical wavelengths with an apparent visual magnitude of about 7.
 The primary is either a post-AGB star, but more likely a post-RGB star.
 The secondary is a red dwarf or possibly a low-luminosity white dwarf, which orbits the primary every 150-200 days.
-The system is surrounded by a slowly rotating circumbinary disk, probably with a face-on orientation towards the solar system and a size of about 150 astronomical units.
+The system is surrounded by a slowly rotating circumbinary disk, probably with a face-on orientation towards the Solar System and a size of about 150 astronomical units.

 Variability

+In 1991, Jean Manfroid et al. published photometry that showed that HD 101584 is a variable star.

 HD 101584 has been given the variable star designation V885 Centauri.
 The International Variable Star Index states that the star varies between visual magnitude 6.90 and 7.02, over a period of 87.9 days.
 However Koen and Eyer detected, in the star's Hipparcos data, an oscillation of the star's brightness with a period of 6.744 days and an amplitude of only 0.02 magnitudes.